mras0/mjs/README.md

 # mjs

 ## Introduction
-_mjs_ is an interpreter for [ECMAScript 1st edition](https://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%201st%20edition,%20June%201997.pdf)
+_mjs_ is an interpreter for ECMAScript [1st edition](https://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%201st%20edition,%20June%201997.pdf)
 (a.k.a.
+Javascript 1997) and [3rd
+edition](http://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf)
-Javascript 1997) written in C++17.
+written in C++17.
 It was written as a hobby project for the purpose of gaining a better understanding of how Javascript actually works.
 As such, it neither strives to be fast, secure nor particularly beautiful.
 In fact, some things are downright terribly implemented; also no real programs were actually tested.

-Most of ES1 should be implemented (to some degree...), but see the [TODO](TODO.md) file for details.
-Also be aware that you probably haven't programmed in ES1 before and will find most modern conveniences (e.g. array and object literals) missing from the specification.
+Most ES1 and ES3 language features should be implemented (to some degree...), but many built-in functions and classes are either incomplete or missing.
+See the [TODO](TODO.md) file for details.
+It is likely that the missing pieces will only be added once they're needed (by me).

-Support for [ECMAScript 3rd
-edition](http://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%203rd%20edition,%20December%201999.pdf)
-is currently (slowly) under way.

 ## Building